Projects here include:

 YouthWyze – an innovative online multi-channel digital space for youth to youth communication, life skills learning, and better connecting young people to SRHR services.
 YouthWyze uses social and behaviour change communication across Facebook, Instagram, Tik Tok, twitter and radio and reaches over 5 million young people across Africa.

-If you’re under 24 years of age POP into one of our channels here and join the learning and the conversation.
+If you’re under 24 years of age POP into one of our channels here and join the learning and the conversation, share in the conversation and become part of the YouthWyze community.

-Youth Hubs – Youth Hubs are spaces where young activists come together to work for change in youth health and adolescent & youth sexual and reproductive health and rights (SRHR), and to support meaningful engagement in health.
+Youth Hubs – Youth Hubs are spaces where young activists come together to work for change in youth well-being and adolescent & youth sexual and reproductive health and rights (SRHR), and to support meaningful engagement in health decision making processes and platforms.

-Life skills for life – sexuality education, or education for health and wellbeing, is an essential part of growing up into a fully functional adult able to have healthy relationships and to make choices and informed decisions that protect themselves and respect others (see what people say about CSE [show link to the SAT advocacy movie].
+Life skills for life – sexuality education, or education for health and wellbeing, is an essential part of growing up into a fully functional, responsible adult able to have healthy relationships and to make informed choices and decisions that protect themselves and respect others (see what people say about CSE).

-Based on the International technical guidelines for comprehensive sexuality education [show link], and on country curricula, young people collaborating with SAT offer each other key education and information to keep each other safe.
+Based on the International technical guidelines for comprehensive sexuality education (ITGCS), and on country curricula, young people collaborating with SAT offer each other essential education and information to keep each other safe.

 The Adolescent Impact Centre